 Finding: Complies with Condition.
-As demonstrated within this report, the proposal can comply with the applicable sections of the Oregon City Municipal Code as well as the Design Guidelines for New Construction.
+As demonstrated within this report, the proposal, with the implementation of the condition listed above, can comply with the applicable sections of the Oregon City Municipal Code as well as the Design Guidelines for New Construction.
+Compliance will result in protection of existing homes within the district.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.

 Policy 5.3.1 - Encourage architectural design of new structures in local Historic Districts, and the central Downtown area to be compatible with the historic character of the surrounding area.
+Finding: Complies with condition.
+The applicant identified the following: